 The overall geometry of the Stumpjumper EVO can be described as Aggressive Progressive Geometry: Long, low, slack, with a short offset fork.
 Stable yet nimble, with a steeper seat tube angle that allows for more efficient climbing in the seated position.

-Sizing has been totally reimagined for Stumpjumper EVO, making it easier for riders to choose a frame size that matches their riding style.
+Sizing has been totally reimagined for the Stumpjumper EVO, making it easier for riders to choose a frame size that matches their riding style.
 No longer will you see the traditional extra small to double extra-large.
-Specialized is now using their S-Sizing for the Stumpjumper EVO with a sizes ranging from S1 to S6.
+Specialized is now using their S-Sizing for the Stumpjumper EVO with sizes ranging from S1 to S6.
 The standover height is super generous so that most riders will have up to 3 different sizes that they can ride.
 A rider will choose the smaller sizes if they want a bike that is nimble and whippable while other riders will choose the bigger sizes if they value the stability of a bigger frame with a longer reach.

 The frame of the Stumpjumper EVO has been redesigned to deliver even more stiffness from the beefier sidearm design giving riders an even more responsive ride.

 There are two different rear triangle lengths to better match the forces that are being delivered to the different size frames.
 The S1 through S4 frames get a 437mm rear triangle while the S5 and S6 frames get a 447mm rear triangle.
-This better matches the overall wheelbase of the bike for the size of rider in the saddle.
+This better matches the overall wheelbase of the bike for the size of the rider in the saddle.

-Each Stumpjumper EVO frame is Rider-First engineered and follow the Beyond Gender philosophy to deliver bikes that are designed for riders, not genders.
+Each Stumpjumper EVO frame is Rider-First engineered and follows the Beyond Gender philosophy to deliver bikes that are designed for riders, not genders.
 Each size is designed to deliver perfectly tuned performance to each frame size and the riders who ride them.
 And, the same 11m FACT Carbon frame is used all the way through the line, from the Comp all the way up to the S-Works models!

 Topping off the awesomeness of the Stumpjumper EVO are the beloved SWAT capabilities.
 There is a SWAT bottle cage and tool mounted to the SWAT door, which opens up a SWAT storage compartment that is 15% bigger than the previous frame.
 Included with the Stumpy EVO is one SWAT Pod to store whatever you want, probably emergency supplies or food or a jacket or whatever.
 New for this year is the SWAT Bladder, a 22oz canteen that is designed to fit perfectly in the SWAT compartment!

-The all-new Specialized Stumpjumper EVO truly blurs the line between trail and enduro.
+The Specialized Stumpjumper EVO truly blurs the line between trail and enduro.
 From flowy singletrack to gnarly chunder, Stumpjumper EVO can handle it.
 And you have the ability to fine-tune how it handles, quickly and easily, based on the terrain that you are riding.
 The suspension is designed to tuck your rear wheel up behind you when you have those big square hits while the horst link suspension maintains all of the pedaling efficiency that it is known for.